SherryLabs/sherry-sdk/docs/docs/sdk/action-types/transfer-actions.md

   },
   // amountConfig is not defined, user will input the amount
   amountConfig: {
     defaultValue: 0.1, // We can set a default value
-      label: "Amount (CELO)"
+    label: 'Amount (CELO)',
-  }
+  },
 };
 ```